Women in refrigerators: The Refrigerator Monologues

 Catherynne M. Valente was frustrated with the portrayal of Gwen Stacy's death in 2014's The Amazing Spider-Man 2, inspiring her to write the novel The Refrigerator Monologues, named in part after the "women in refrigerators" trope.
 She said of the portrayal of the character's death:

 [I]t blindsided me in a way that Gwen Stacy taking her dive should never blindside anyone born after 1970, and it was a sucker punch, because more or less the last thing Emma Stone [as Gwen Stacy] does before she quite literally flounces off to meet her doom is snit, "Nobody makes my decisions for me, nobody!
 This is my choice.
 Mine." ...
 [S]omeone chose to give her those words. ...
 To make those powerful words the punchline to a sad joke about female agency by punishing her for them, by making sure that no matter how modern and independent the new Gwen might seem, everything is just as it has always been.
 That old, familiar message slides into our brains with the warm familiarity of a father's hug: when women make their own choices, disaster results.

 The story chronicles the afterlives of characters who had died as a result of their associations with male superhero characters.
 The protagonists are parodies of famous characters who have suffered fridging in DC and Marvel comic books.

-Deadtown

-In December 2018, Deadline Hollywood reported that Amazon Studios was developing a television series called Deadtown, an adaptation of the Catherynne M. Valente novel The Refrigerator Monologues.
+In December 2018, Deadline Hollywood reported that Amazon Studios was developing a television adaptation of The Refrigerator Monologues, to be entitled Deadtown.
 The story centers upon five recently deceased women who meet in a purgatory-like location called Deadtown, where they discover that their entire lives, including their deaths, were merely in service of providing emotional backstory for male superheroes.